Ab initio calculation of muon capture on $^{24}$Mg: Many-Body Methods

 with ${\rm ad}^{0}_{\Omega} = \eta$ and $\Omega(0)=0$.
 The object $\eta$ is known as the generator of the flow equation, and we use the arctangent generator in this work.
 With the same unitary transformation, any valence-space effective operator can be derived consistently \cite{Parz17Trans}.

 The actual calculation procedure is as follows.
 We begin from a nuclear Hamiltonian based on chiral effective field theory \cite{Epel09RMP,Mach11PR} expressed in the 13 major-shell HO space at the frequency 16~MeV.
 In the current study, the employed interaction is the two (NN) and three-nucleon (3N) force 1.8/2.0 (EM)~\cite{Hebeler2011,Simonis2017}, where the NN force is given at order N$^{3}$LO and the 3N force at N$^{2}$LO.
 This interaction has been shown to reproduce ground-state energies globally to the $^{132}$Sn region and beyond~\cite{Morr18Tin,Stroberg2021,Miya21Heavy}, while generally giving too small radii \cite{Groo20Cu}.
 For the 3N piece, due to memory limitations, we need to introduce an additional truncation $E_{\rm 3max}=24$~\cite{Miya21Heavy} defined as the sum of the three-body HO quanta.
 Before solving the flow equation~\eqref{eq:flow-eq}, we optimize the single-particle orbitals through transformation to the Hartree-Fock (HF) basis.
+For OMC (or $\beta$ decays), two possible HF reference states can be considered, either from the parent or daughter nucleus.
+In the absence of any approximation, the result of the many-body calculation should be independent of the choice of the reference state, so the reference-state sensitivity can be used as one tool to gauge the error of the many-body approximation.
 Since the evolution of the full 3N Hamiltonian in a realistic model space is challenging~\cite{Heinz2021}, we employ the ensemble normal-ordering~\cite{Stroberg2017} technique to capture 3N forces between valence nucleons.

 During the VS-IMSRG evolution, all the operators are truncated at the two-body level, referred to as the VS-IMSRG(2) approximation.
 As a consequence, the originally one-body OMC operators have both one- and induced two-body terms: